eramdam/damien.zone/src/blog/2024/09-16-what-to-expect-on-damienzone.md

 tags:
   - cohost
   - meta
-description: 'reflecting and, well, what to expect from this little space of mine'
+description: "reflecting and, well, what to expect from this little space of mine"
 ---

 #now playing: [BRAT by Charli XCX](https://album.link/us/i/1739079974)\_